thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 A second run with *--tags unitTests* to confirms we really do have the configuration we intended.
 With the unitTests post-configuration run we are also confirming that no subsequent tasks have changed our intended state.
-This is particularly relevent for integration testing.
+This is particularly relevant for integration testing.

 ```
 $ ansible-playbook provisioning/site.yml --tags "unitTests"